Russia's war on Ukraine latest: Hundreds killed in fighting for Bakhmut | Law-Order

 Russia's war on Ukraine latest: Hundreds killed in fighting for Bakhmut

-* Three civilians were killed in Russian shelling of Kherson in southern Ukraine on Saturday, President Volodymyr Zelenskiy said, denouncing what he called "brutal terrorist attacks" by pro-Moscow units. * Russian mercenary chief Yevgeny Prigozhin said on Friday his Wagner private army had opened recruitment centres in 42 cities as he seeks to replenish its ranks after heavy losses in fighting for Bakhmut.
+* Three civilians were killed in Russian shelling of Kherson in southern Ukraine on Saturday, President Volodymyr Zelenskiy said, denouncing what he called "brutal terrorist attacks" by pro-Moscow units.
+GRAIN DEAL * Turkish Defence Minister Hulusi Akar said on Sunday that he believes that a deal allowing Ukrainian grainto be exported via the Black Sea will be extended from its current March 18 deadline. * Russia's foreign ministry said on Sunday that Russian representatives had not yet taken part in negotiations on extending the Black Sea grain deal.

 - Country: